Work

 In the wind, a single soul

-Microseconds amble by.
+Microseconds amble by, unhurried.

-Does all life come from dust?
+Does all life begin as dust?

 All life returns to dust.